Cancer treatment and coronavirus

 When you are having treatment

-Cancer services continue to ensure that diagnosis, treatment and care is available for everyone who needs it.
+Cancer services have teams available to provide diagnosis, treatment and care for people who need it.
 Your healthcare team will talk with you about your treatment and appointments.
 If you have any concerns or questions about your treatment, please speak to your team.

 - the chemotherapy care line